NaaVRE/website/docs/readiness_levels/RAVRE/L1_co-development.md

 * Documentation
   - [ ] The virtual lab metadata is available outside the virtual lab.
+    - *ToDo Koen.
+Potentially this should also include the overview page on NaaVRE.io*
     - [ ] Metadata is tracked by version control.
 * Security
-  - [ ] Personal tokens are not tracked by version control.
+  - [X] Personal tokens are not tracked by version control.
 * Versioning
   - [ ] Versions of used software and libraries are pinned.
+    - *ToDo Koen*
 * Data
-  - [ ] The data is ready for scientific experiments.
+  - [X] The data is ready for scientific experiments.
   - [X] Data, which is only read by the virtual lab, is stored in an external catalogue.
 * Codebase
   - [X] The code executes without errors: The code can be executed without errors.